RobotGyal/Project-Impact-v1/README.md

 ## Motivation

-I decided to do this project to raise awareness about different space rocks and how they can affect our daily lives.
-For example, as someone with no desire to live in a area with high meteor landing activity, I would love to have a tool that can tell me where those areas are.
+As someone with no desire to live in a area with high meteor landing activity, I would love to have a tool that can tell me where those areas are.

 ---